Clinical Center of the University of Sarajevo

-The Clinical Center of the University of Sarajevo (Klinički centar Univerziteta u Sarajevu, KCUS or Univerzitetski klinički centar Sarajevo, UKCS) is the largest public hospital and primary medical center in Bosnia and Herzegovina, located in Sarajevo.
+The Clinical Center of the University of Sarajevo (Klinički centar Univerziteta u Sarajevu, KCUS or Univerzitetski klinički centar Sarajevo, UKCS), often known as Koševo Hospital (Bolnica "Koševo"), is the largest public hospital and primary medical center in Bosnia and Herzegovina, located in Sarajevo.

-Established in 1894 as the Land Hospital (Zemaljska bolnica), it serves as the primary teaching base for the Faculty of Medicine at the University of Sarajevo.
+Established in 1894 as the State Hospital (Zemaljska bolnica), it serves as the primary teaching base for the Faculty of Medicine at the University of Sarajevo.
 The center is organized across multiple sites (Koševo, Jezero, Podhrastovi) and comprises 37 clinics.

 During the Siege of Sarajevo, the hospital was a primary target but remained operational, becoming a center for war surgery.
 In the post-war era, particularly from 2016 to 2023, it became the subject of significant political and public controversy regarding its management, finances, and role during the COVID-19 pandemic.

 History

-Founding (Land Hospital)
+Founding (State Hospital)

-The Clinical Center was established in 1894 as the Land Hospital (Zemaljska bolnica).
+The Clinical Center was established in 1894 as the State Hospital (Zemaljska bolnica).
 It was designed based on the model of the University Hospital in Vienna, following all modern European standards of the time, and was one of the most modern hospitals in Europe upon construction.
 The need to educate local medical staff led to the eventual establishment of the Faculty of Medicine at the University of Sarajevo, for which the hospital serves as the teaching base.